HappyBoySidd/product-apis/README.md

 # Product Microservices

-This express app contains all the APIs of User microservices of an e-comming appliaction.
+This express app contains all the APIs of Product microservices of an e-comming appliaction.

 ## Setup/Run App